cemulate/mynoteserver/README.md

     * **No managing image files and links!** Images are stored _directly_ in the markdown document as an image tag with a data URL, conveniently hidden from view in the editor.
     * Edit images easily by re-opening the sketch area with your cursor on the line of an existing figure tag.

+Check out [the demo](https://cemulate.github.io/mynoteserver/app/); this is a mocked-out copy of the front-end/app that you can use to test out the editor.

 # Usage

 Distribution is as an npm package, but nothing is published on npm yet.